pippim/pippim.github.io/programs/homa.md

 > ***IMPORTANT NOTES:***
 >
-> - **HomA** was primarily tested with Linux, specifically Ubuntu 16.04 LTS ECM/Plus and Python 2.7.12.
+> - **HomA** was tested with Linux, specifically Ubuntu 16.04 LTS ECM/Plus using Python 2.7.12 and Python 3.5.
 >
-> - You *"should"* be able to toggle between Pyhon 2.7.x and Python 3.x by changing the *"shebang"* at the top of each `.py`.
+> - You can toggle between Pyhon 2.7.x and
-Currently, **HomA** *"should"* run with the default Python version.
-Testing on Python 3.x will begin prior to next major **HomA** upgrade.
->
-> - Current plans are to upgrade to Ubuntu 24.04 LTS and Python 3.12 in year 2025.
-A "lite" Ubuntu 16.04 version running Unity may be created as some sort of virtual machine.
-It's already been announced that Ubuntu 24.04 (via Debian) will not ship with Python 2.7 anymore.
+Python 3.x by changing the *"shebang"*.
+The first line of `homa.py` and `homa-indicator.py` contain the *"shebang"* of `#!/usr/bin/env python` to run the default python.
+You can change `python` to `python2` or `python3` to override.

 ---